emmettng/emmettng/content/agi/computational-principles-of-learning-ability.md

 The fact that specific task requires specific solution is the most common knowledge which we take it for granted, and all these solutions are basically specialized optimization strategy for specific objective function.

-In every use case of all these specific strategies, there is an essential component.
+In every use case of all these specific strategies, there is an essential component:

 <p style="text-align: center;"> <b>  HUMAN </b></p>